-As planting moisture is available, mid- to late June is a preferred time to plant dryland sorghum (with excess soil moisture in 2007 I have recommended producers emphasize this less), particularly medium and medium-early maturity hybrids as grain filling will occur in September after the worst of the summer heat is over and September rains assist the crop.
-Medium and medium-early sorghum hybrids are less likely to overextend available and expected moisture, hence these hybrids are more likely to make grain in dry years.
+As planting moisture is available, mid- to late June is a preferred time to plant dryland sorghum, particularly medium and medium-early maturity hybrids as grain filling will occur in September after the worst of the summer heat is over and September rains assist the crop.
+Medium and medium-early sorghum hybrids are less likely to overextend available and expected moisture; hence these hybrids are more likely to make grain in dry years.
 Furthermore, medium and medium-early hybrids still retain good yield potential whereas yield potential often declines significantly with early maturity sorghum hybrids.